RamiWafik/Kaggle-Projects/README.md

   <h1>ML Kaggle Projects</h1>
   <p>
     Welcome to the ML Kaggle Projects repository!
 This repository contains a collection of machine learning projects that I have worked on as part of Kaggle competitions.
 Each project focuses on solving real-world problems and applying various machine learning techniques.
-You can also check my profile on Kaggle [here](https://www.kaggle.com/ramiwafik).
+You can also check my profile on Kaggle <a href="https://www.kaggle.com/ramiwafik">here.
   </p>

   <h2>Projects</h2>